numpy/numpy/doc/source/user/c-info.how-to-extend.rst

 variety of computational needs.
 As a result, if absolute speed is essential, there is no replacement for a well-crafted, compiled loop specific to your application and hardware.
-This is one of the reasons that numpy includes f2py so that an easy-to-use mechanisms for linking (simple) C/C++ and (arbitrary) Fortran code directly into Python are available.
+This is one of the reasons that numpy includes f2py so that an easy-to-use mechanism for linking (simple) C/C++ and (arbitrary) Fortran code directly into Python are available.
 You are encouraged to use and improve this mechanism.
 The purpose of this section is not to document this tool but to document